andgineer/sorokin.engineer/posts/en/_posts/2024-06-12-aws_s3_async_list.md

 times for "folders" with big number of "subfolders".

-By combining asynchronous operations, recursive traversal utilizing the "Delimiter" parameter, depth control, and intelligent prefix grouping, `ListObjectsAsync` can improve the performance tenfold.
+By combining asynchronous operations, recursive traversal utilizing the "Delimiter" parameter, depth control, and intelligent prefix grouping, `S3BucketObjects` can improve the performance tenfold.

 ## Usage